 Frederik is a bioscience engineer and ecology teacher at PXL University of applied sciences and arts College.
 He focuses on fieldwork in Morocco, trilobite preparation and science communication.
 He has been a long-time advocate of Belgian paleontology both online and offline.
 His passion for paleontology is aimed towards the Devonian in general and trilobites in particular.
 Frederik is also the main representative of the Trilolab workgroup within Paleontologica Belgica’s executive board.

 Allart is manager of a Geospatial Information department who in his leisure time, spends a more than fair amount of time studying the Devonian trilobites of the Ardenno-Rhenish Mts. and Morocco.
 His impressive list of publications make him a true expert on Devonian trilobites in Belgium and the Netherlands.
 Allart doesn’t shy away from international collaborations and has a passion for writing and publishing his findings.

 With a passion for graphic design and a scientific mindset as bio-engineer in her professional life, Ayla is a wonderful addition to our organisation.
 First introduced to paleontology during a symposium on mammoths and mammoth ecology, she contributed to various articles as a valued reviewer or graphic designer.
 She is eager to indulge in fieldwork, preparation and research.

 As an experimental geologist at Utrecht University, Tim studies the impact of reactive transport and chemical-mechanical processes on crystal growth and fluid flow in subsurface rock formations and constructions.
 Bordering on his professional pursuits, Tim is interested in the role of mineralisation processes in fossilisation.
 He further has a true passion for palaeobotany, specifically the palaeozoic floras of Belgium and surrounding countries of Western Europe.

-Project staff & Scientific collaborators
+Labs & Scientific collaborators